-Learning how to relax is crucial.
+Learning how to relax is important if you are going to successfully navigate final exam season.
 Effective, self-help techniques are going to be very useful in the run-up to the exams, and even when you’re sitting in the exam room.

 Stress can make you start breathing with quick, shallow breaths and make your heart beat faster than usual.
 If this happens, sit down somewhere comfortable, if possible.

 Place one hand on your stomach and check how quickly you are breathing.
 If it’s one breath every couple of seconds, take a deep breath and start counting steadily.
 Breathe out slowly and try to get the last of the breath out on about five seconds.
 To bring down anxiety, your out-breath should be longer than your in-breath.
 Carry on doing this until you are doing it naturally and you feel your body and mind relax.

 Clench your fist five times

 and then make an 0 with your thumb and forefinger

 Clenching and releasing your fist helps the muscles relax and also helps you to learn to feel the difference between tension and relaxation.
 Once you have made the O with with your thumb and pointer finger, imagine a warm wave of relaxation moving down your arm and with each breath let the warmth spread all the way down your body.
 If you do this regularly, you will train your body/mind so that every time you make the “O” your body will respond with a relaxation response.